You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 Transactional SMS Use Cases for Developers

-Transactional messaging — OTPs, alerts, and confirmations — is the highest-value SMS API integration pattern for Ghana developers.
-These messages are time-critical, directly tied to user actions, and generally exempt from DND restrictions.
+Transactional messaging — OTPs, alerts, and confirmations — is the highest-value SMS API integration pattern for developers in both markets.
+These messages are time-critical, tied directly to user actions, and generally exempt from DND restrictions.

 OTP Verification